‘The Walking Dead’: Sonequa Martin-Green Talks Sasha’s Sacrifice, Scavengers, And Negan

 The Walking Dead Season 7 finale, titled “The First Day Of The Rest Of Your Life” aired last Sunday on AMC.
 Fans knew it was going to be explosive and even though a certain character’s death was expected, it was still shocking to see on the television screen.
 Sasha Williams made a huge sacrifice and recently, Sonequa Martin-Green discussed it.
-Also, the actress talked about Jadis (Pollyanna McIntosh) and the Scavengers, as well as Negan (Jeffrey Dean Morgan) and the Saviors.
+Also, the actress talked about Jadis (Pollyanna McIntosh) and the Scavengers as well as Negan (Jeffrey Dean Morgan) and the Saviors.

 TWD spoilers are ahead.
 If you have not seen the Season 7 finale, then do not continue reading.